Davidschii/musicman/README.md

 # musicman - WIP
 A simple music player written in Python using PyQt5

-Supports mp3, wav and flac files on Windows/Linux
+Supports mp3, wav, flac and ogg files on Windows/Linux

 Python project for a school research paper